akarkin1/vpnbot/docker/mc-server/README.md

 - Checks for connected players at regular intervals
 - Tracks idle time when no players are connected
 - Shuts down the server when idle for too long

+> **Note:** The script stores the last active timestamp in /tmp/.minecraft_last_active rather than in the /data directory to avoid permission issues.

 ## AWS ECS Setup